MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/aliases.md

 $ git log -p
 ```

 **Double quotes** are best for aliases whether using git or shell commands.
 Setting up an alias as `lg = 'log -p'` or `lg = '''log -p'''` would mean it gets called incorrectly as `git 'log -p'`.
-And the error will be that `log -p` is not a command.
+And the error will be that `log -p` is "not a git command".

 ## Shell